Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 This is the one decision that matters most, and it comes down to your itinerary.

 A single-country plan is built for one destination and usually gives you more gigabytes for your money.
-If you are spending all ten days in Italy or all week in Greece, a country-specific plan often beats the regional rate per GB.
+If you’re spending all ten days in Italy or all week in Greece, a country-specific plan often beats the regional rate per GB.
 The trade-off is zero flexibility the moment you cross a border.
+I’d have saved a couple of dollars going single-country had we stayed put — but we crossed four borders, so it was never close.

 Typical Data Sizes and Prices